Decision making in project management: Key Takeaways

 2. Cost-Benefit Analysis

-Project managers apply cost-benefit analysis to evaluate the costs and benefits of decisions.
-It helps them compare advantages and disadvantages, ensuring the most important options are prioritized.
+Project managers apply cost benefit analysis to evaluate the costs, and the benefits of decisions.
+It helps them to compare the advantages and disadvantages.

 For example, a project manager uses CBA to compare software costs with the expected benefits of improved team efficiency.